Chart Color Schemes

 West Pennant Hills is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-West Pennant Hills' population, as of August 2025, is approximately 12,551.
-This figure represents a decrease of 132 people since the 2021 Census, which recorded a population of 12,683.
-The change is inferred from ABS estimates showing an estimated resident population of 12,514 in June 2024 and an additional 44 validated new addresses since the Census date.
-This results in a population density ratio of 1,602 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 82.1% of overall population gains during recent periods.
+West Pennant Hills' population was 12,683 as of the 2021 Census.
+By Nov 2025, it decreased to around 12,550, a drop of 133 people (1.0%).
+This decrease is inferred from ABS' estimated resident population of 12,513 in June 2024 and an additional 44 validated new addresses since the Census date.
+The population density was 1,602 persons per square kilometer, above national averages assessed by AreaSearch.
+Overseas migration contributed approximately 82.1% of recent population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-According to population projections, West Pennant Hills is expected to experience a population increase just below the median of national statistical areas by 2041, with an expected expansion of 1,241 persons, representing a total gain of 9.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a 2022 base year.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a 2021 base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, West Pennant Hills' population is projected to increase by 1,241 persons, reflecting a total gain of 9.6% over the 17-year period based on latest annual ERP population numbers.

 Frequently Asked Questions - Population